Current Volunteer Advocates: please click here to access the on-call scheduling website.

 Can I choose what times I am on call?

 Yes.
 As long as you honor your commitment (see above), you can choose shifts based on what works best within your schedule.

-Do I have to go to cases in both Manhattan and Queens?
+Do I have to go to cases in Manhattan, Queens and Brooklyn?